TylerAPfledderer/chakra-ui-typescale/README.md

 varying sizes, any of the sizes in scales can certainly be used for any heading (give the `h3` element a font size from the `lg` token, say, instead of `3xl`).

+The `Text` component gets a base style `lineHeight` of the `base` token line height value.

+Both the `Heading` and `Text` components receive a base style `marginBottom` of the `vertical.2` token denoting the line height value in `rem`.
+(See below) They also receive an object for its `sizes` group of `fontSize` /
-The `Heading` component receives an object for its `sizes` group of `fontSize` / `lineHeight` array pairs which are also assigned the same token values.
+`lineHeight` array pairs which are also assigned the same token values.
 See the section in the ChakraUI docsite on
 [Changing font size](https://chakra-ui.com/docs/components/typography/heading#changing-font-size)
 to get an idea on how `withTypeScale` returns a similar set.

-The `Text` component gets a base style `lineHeight` of the `base` token line height value.

-Both the `Heading` and `Text` components also receive a base style `marginBottom` of the `vertical.2` token denoting the line height value in `rem`.
-(See below)

-It also generates a subset of tokens under the `space` theme object with the object name `vertical`.
+This extension also generates a subset of tokens under the `space` theme object with the object name `vertical`.
 There are 13 whole-number tokens, with values equal to multiple of half the given `lineHeight` from the extension's props in `rem`.

 > Using whole numbers to prevent confusion and minimize complexity when calling the tokens.
 > i.e. `vertical.1, vertical.2` instead of `vertical.1, vertical.1.5`